neoforged/.github/primers/1.21.9/index.md

     - `NoiseChunk#maxPreliminarySurfaceLevel` - Returns the largest preliminary surface level.
     - `NoiseRouterData#NOISE_ZERO` - A constant containing the base noise level for layer zero in the overworld.
 - `net.minecraft.world.level.levelgen.blending.Blender#isEmpty` - Returns whether there is no blending data present.
+- `net.minecraft.world.level.levelgen.structure.BoundingBox`
-- `net.minecraft.world.level.levelgen.structure.BoundingBox#encapsulating` - Returns the smallest box that includes the given boxes.
+    - `encapsulating` - Returns the smallest box that includes the given boxes.
+    - `STREAM_CODEC` - The stream codec for the bounding box.
 - `net.minecraft.world.level.levelgen.structure.structures.JigsawStructure$MaxDistance` - The maximum horizontal and vertical distance the jigsaw can expand to.
+- `net.minecraft.world.level.pathfinder.Path#STREAM_CODEC` - The stream codec of the path.
 - `net.minecraft.world.level.storage.loot.LootContext$EntityTarget`
     - `TARGET_ENTITY` - The entity being targeted by another, typically the object dropping the loot.
     - `INTERACTING_ENTITY` - The entity interacting with the object dropping the loot.